7 Habits of Super-Productive People

 Any emails I need to send I write in draft saving to send later.
 When I go back in I, review these, edit, and send.
 Any new emails get the same ‘hold’ time.
 This allows me time to digest the message and make sure my response is the one I want to send.
 This helps with in-depth or stressful conversations.
 The later emails are sent the next day.

 The key is not to dwell on the topic of the email once you leave your email.
+We used to get recipes for fattening foods and unsubscribed from most lists.
+We started creating our own healthy ones that we share in our online community for weight loss after 50.

 - Take Care Of Your Asset